The Public Health and Health Planning Council: Background

 The PHHPC consists of the Commissioner of Health and 24 members.
 Membership on the Council is required to reflect the diversity of the State's population, including the State's various geographic areas and population densities.
 The members must include representatives of the public health system, health care providers that comprise the state's health care delivery system, and individuals with expertise in the clinical and administrative aspects of health care delivery, in issues affecting health care consumers, health planning, health care financing and reimbursement, in health care regulation and compliance, and in public health practice.
 The following specific requirements apply:

-- At least two members must also be members of the Mental Health Services Council;
+- At least two members must also be members of the Behavioral Health Services Advisory Council

 - At least four members must be representatives of general hospitals or nursing homes;